Jeep Check Engine Light Stays On

 Symptoms

-- Check engine light always on
+- The check engine light is always on.

-- Lack of engine power
+- Lack of engine power.

-- Poor throttle response
+- Poor throttle response.

-- Engine noise
+- Engine noise.

-- Smoke from exhaust
+- Smoke from exhaust.

-- Overheating
+- Overheating.

-How to Reset Jeep Check Engine Light
+How to Reset a Jeep CEL

 The first step in the troubleshooting process is to read the fault codes from the Engine Control Unit.
 This is a simple procedure you can perform yourself with an OBD-II scanner.